|

 149. colony

-a group of organisms of the same type living or growing together
+a group of organisms of the same type living together

 For example, Kevin had been trying to figure out a way to remember the thirteen colonies.